tarwn/lessthandot-hugo/blogs/content/posts/2009-04-20-distance-calculation-showdown.md

 [Part 3: CLR (2005 +)][3]

 At the time I promised to run some tests.
 I had an idea how it would turn out at that point, but wanted to make my testing a bit more thorough.
-So, I&#8217;ve got the three functions that were created from following along with those blog entries.
+So, I've got the three functions that were created from following along with those blog entries.
 I then created a new stored proc for each method.
 For example (this is the TSQL version):

 sql
 CREATE proc [dbo].[ClosestZips_TSQL] (@ZipCode char(5), @Quantity int)